nkitanov/iaq_board/README.md

 It's quite simple, the device have only one "multi functional" button SW1, and one micro button SW2 for calibration of the CO2 sensor.

 ### Multi function button
-- Short press "rotates" the data on the right bigger display.
+- Short press "rotates" the data displayed on the right bigger display.
 By default it starts showing only PM2.5 and CO2 with larger fonts as these are the most important air quality parameters.
-This is also the default "screen" and every time the device is restarted it will show it.
+This is also the default "screen" and every time the device is restarted it will show that screen.
 The display is quite small (128x64 pixels) so some of the text is shortened like P1 (for PM1), C (for CO2), etc. Each short press of the button rotates this sequence:
 ```
 DEFAULT==================================================================MIN/MAX===============
 PM2.5      AQI        Temperature    PM1         Amb.Light  PM1         Temp.
 MIN        Displays OFF